A large number of unlucky passengers are often forced to spend endless hours stranded at airports because of long delays or cancelled flights.

 - to the EU and the operating air carrier is registered in EU

-and you experience a delay, cancellation or you are denied boarding, under EU Regulation 261/2004, you may be entitled to compensation.
+and you experience a delay, cancellation or denied boarding, you may be entitled to compensation.

 There are a few restrictions, however.
-You cannot claim flight compensation citing EU Regulation 261 if:
+You cannot claim flight compensation citing EU261 if: